Prophesied Disasters, Secret to Survival

 What to Put in Your Disaster Bags?

 Water.
 Several bottles of water for each bag.
-You will not be able to carry enough water for three days.
+You cannot carry enough water for three days.
 3 gallons of water (1 gallon per day per person) would weigh over 25 pounds.
 Therefore, include water purification tablets and something to filter water (coffee filters work great).
 See our post on Water Shortages

 Food Includes nonperishable food that does not need to be cooked and does not need a can opener.
 You also don’t want food that needs to be hydrated.
 Be sure it is food your family will eat.